 Party at home

-If you throw party at restaurant then it will cost you thousands of bucks.
-If this is done at your home or in backyard then you can save huge amount!
-You can even ask for farm-house of your friend to organise a party.
-The only expense you need to pay is for food that you order.
+If you throw a party at the restaurant, then it will cost you thousands of bucks.
+If this is done at your home or in the backyard, then you can save a huge amount!
+You can even ask for the farmhouse of your friend to organise a party.
+The only expense you need to pay is for the food that you order.

-If you order food in bulk then you can ask for additional discounts which is generally given by most of restaurant.
-Try to order food from restaurant which you are already familiar so that you can get loyalty discounts.
+If you order food in bulk, then you can ask for additional discounts, which are generally given by most the restaurants.
+Try to order food from a restaurant which you are already familiar with so that you can get loyalty discounts.

 Tap your mobile phone usage

-Use of mobile phone is an essential in day-to-day life.
+The use of mobile phones is essential in day-to-day life.
 You may constantly require data-packs, unlimited calls, night calling packs and other schemes.
-In using such scheme you forget to tap your actual mobile phone usage.
-If you are post-paid user then you need to surely keep track of usage.
-If you don’t keep track of usage then you may end-up with bill out-of-budget.
+In using such a scheme, you forget to tap your actual mobile phone usage.
+If you are a post-paid user, then you need to surely keep track of usage.
+If you don’t keep track of usage, then you may end up with bills out of budget.

-I’ve been post-paid user until last year I received monthly bill of INR.2300.
-Thereafter I decided to switch to prepaid which was really wise decision for saving money.
-When you are prepaid user you can top-up as per need and are completely aware about mobile usage.
-After opting to prepaid my monthly bill was reduced to INR.750 which was significant change.
+I’ve been a post-paid user until last year I received the monthly bill of INR.2300.
+Thereafter I decided to switch to prepaid, which was a really wise decision for saving money.
+When you are a prepaid user, you can top-up as per need and are completely aware of mobile usage.
+After opting to prepaid, my monthly bill was reduced to INR.750, which was a significant change.

-Let’s make some quick calculation about money saved after switching to prepaid mobile.
+Let’s make some quick calculations about money saved after switching to prepaid mobile.